NeckersBOX/n3lib/README.md

 Both forward and backpropagation are built to parallelize through threads the operations.

+In forward propagation each layer execute the _activation functions_ in concurrent threads, when one layer end its own job, the results to the each next layer's neuron are collected with others concurrent threads.
+The whole process is executed from each layer from the input one to the output one.

+In backward propagation first there is the delta evaluation from the output layer to the input layer, after the weight updating process from the input to the output.
+Each return to the previous layer and delta evaluation on neurons in the same layer, is built, even in this case, with concurrent threads.

 ## Build
 The library is designed to run under GNU\Linux operating systems.